 The Virtual Climate Summit

-More than 40 heads of state and leaders in the business world met a couple of weeks ago at Biden’s virtual climate summit.
+More than 40 heads of state and leaders in the business world met a couple of weeks ago and Biden’s virtual climate summit.

 Some pledges were renewed, some strengthened, and some introduced to curb emissions globally.